Credit management: Construction credit management

+Professional organizations by country

 Australia

 Credit managers in Australia obtain memberships from the Australian Institute of Credit Management (AICM).
 Qualifications and continuing education can also be obtained from here.

 Canada

-Credit professionals in Canada can obtain the official designation, Certified Credit Professional - CCP (formerly known as the Fellow Credit Institute — FCI), from the Credit Institute of Canada.
+Credit professionals in Canada can obtain the official designation, Certified Credit Professional – CCP (formerly known as the Fellow Credit Institute — FCI), from the Credit Institute of Canada.

 France

 Credit professionals in France can obtain memberships, continuing education and certification through the French Association of Credit Managers, called Association Française des Credit Managers AFDCC.

 United Kingdom

 Credit managers operating within the United Kingdom can obtain accreditation from the Chartered Institute of Credit Management, called the Chartered Institute of Credit Management from 1 January 2015 after it was granted a Royal Charter.

 United States

 Credit managers in the United States can obtain memberships, continuing education and certification through the National Association of Credit Management.
 Certification levels include Credit Business Associate, Certified Credit and Risk Analyst, Credit Business Fellow, Certified Credit Executive, Certified International Credit Professional and International Certified Credit Executive.